Alicja-Malinowska/ColourPerfect-e-commerce/README.md

 * If user is logged in, a welcome message appears on the homepage, right below the hero image
 * There are 3 random products in matching colours for each season displayed
 * When a user hovers over a product image, the product name apparea, and if they hover over the colour dot - colour name is displayed
+* If user is logged in, products that are on their wishlist (regardless the colour) are marked with a little heart icon that takes user to their wishlist
 * When suggested product card is clicked, user is taken to the product page
 * All categories and brands are displayed in alphabetical order for easy access - when clicked they take user to products filtered by the category or brand